Dewflio/vinf/README.md

   - Lucene (controller and handler) - indexing and searching
   - Apache Spark (Pyspark) - distributed computation (extraction of data)
   - Parser - parsing data from xml format to json objects

+Unfortunately due to some package handling issues, the source files of the project are all clumped into one direcotry.
+However they are named according to their functionality, so it shouldn't be a problem to differentiate between them.

+TODO: ADD descriptions of each file

 ## Setup guide

+As stated above, each part of the project has its own dependancies, namely PyLucene and PySpark.
+This section describes how to setup the project so that the dependencies are satisfied.